St. Louis County office buildings will be closed Tuesday, Nov. 11, in observance of the Veterans Day holiday.

 • Children and pets are more likely to experience THC poisonings because edibles often look like candy or treats, and they eat too many.

-• If a child or pet eats or drinks a THC product, regardless of symptoms, immediately call a medical professional, 911 or MN Poison Control 1-800-222-1222
+• If a child or pet eats or drinks a THC product, regardless of symptoms, immediately call a medical professional, 911 or Minnesota Regional Poison Center 1-800-222-1222

 • Read Cannabis, Marijuana, THC Quick Facts & Safety Tips for Preventing Poisoning